-Earlier this year when my parents came to visit we made our way to Hamilton, Ontario to enjoy a tour of Dundurn Castle among other things such as the Royal Botanical Gardens which are beautiful this time of year.
+Earlier this year when my parents came to visit we went to Hamilton, Ontario to enjoy a tour of Dundurn Castle among other things such as the Royal Botanical Gardens.

-If you live in the Hamilton area you may notice many couples choose to hold their wedding on the grounds of Dundurn Castle as well having their photographs taken on the grounds.
+If you live in the Hamilton area, you may notice many couples choose to hold their wedding on the grounds of Dundurn Castle and have their photographs taken on the grounds.

-If you’ve never had the opportunity to tour this 72 room mansion now owned by the City of Hamilton who purchased the mansion in 1900 for $50,000 and has spent over 3 million dollars renovating 42 of the 72 rooms, you should.
-I was able to score buy 1 get 1 free printable coupons online so the tour only costs us $11 each which was superb for what we got to see.
+I was able to score buy 1 get 1 free printable coupons online so the tour only costs us $11 each, which was superb for what we got to see.

-Dundurn Castle was considered the place to be for entertainment in its heyday and have served such high-ranking guests as Sir John A. Macdonald and King Edward VII.
+Dundurn Castle was considered the place for entertainment in its heyday and has served such high-ranking guests as Sir John A. Macdonald and King Edward VII.

 Dundurn Castle Shortbread Cookies